Union school district

-In some states in the United States of America (US), a union school district or union high school district is a school district that has been established by the consolidation of "two or more school districts situated in the same county".
+In some U.S. states, a union school district or union high school district is a school district that has been established by the consolidation of "two or more school districts situated in the same county".
 A Joint union school district is similar, but the component districts are "situated wholly or in part in different counties".
 A union school district is distinguished from a unified school district (USD) in that a union school district generally does not include or operate both primary or grade schools and high schools.
 A "unified school district" generally does include and operate both types of schools.
 (Vermont has a different distinction, as explained below.)

 Arizona

 In Arizona, a union high school district is generally one that includes and operates high schools.
 Sometimes the name is derived from the name of the first school that was opened, using the word "Union" in its full name.
 Examples include the Casa Grande Union High School District (the Union school still uses the full name), the Phoenix Union High School District, the Glendale Union High School District, and the Tempe Union High School District.
 Some special union high school districts — such as the Santa Cruz Valley Union High School District — include and operate only one school.